exaithrg/Hello/README.md

 # Hello
-A small program to try the new function of VS2017
+My First GitHub Repo : A small program to try the new function of VS2017
-My First GitHub Repo